lassoan/SlicerTotalSegmentator/README.md

 - Go to `PyTorch Util` module, click `Uninstall PyTorch`.
 An error may be reported at the end of this step, as some PyTorch files are in use.
 Click `Restart the application` button to unload all PyTorch files.
 - Go to `PyTorch Util` module, select `cpu` as `Computation backend`, and click `Install PyTorch`.

 If your GPU has more than 7GB memory and you still get this error then the error message might indicate that the PyTorch CUDA version does not match the CUDA version installed on the system.
-Reinstall PyTorch with the correct CUDA version:
+Reinstall PyTorch with the correct CUDA version by following the instructions given below for [GPU is not found](#gpu-is-not-found).
-- Go to `PyTorch Util` module, click `Uninstall PyTorch`.
-An error may be reported at the end of this step, as some PyTorch files are in use.
-Click `Restart the application` button to unload all PyTorch files.
-- Go to `PyTorch Util` module, select the `Computation backend` that matches the system CUDA version (if CUDA 11.7 is installed in the system then computation backend has to be `cu117`), and click `Install PyTorch`.

 ### GPU is not found

+If the computer has a CUDA-capable GPU but TotalSegmentator reports that GPU is not available then CUDA may not be installed on the system or CUDA version in PyTorch does not match the system CUDA version.
-[CUDA version must be one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
+- Make sure that the the CUDA vesion installed on the system [is one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 You can download CUDA from [here](https://developer.nvidia.com/cuda-downloads).
-After updating CUDA, pytorch need to be reinstalled by the following steps:
 - Go to `PyTorch Util` module, click `Uninstall PyTorch`.
 An error may be reported at the end of this step, as some PyTorch files are in use.
 Click `Restart the application` button to unload all PyTorch files.
-- Go to `PyTorch Util` module, select the `Computation backend` that matches the system CUDA version (if CUDA 11.7 is installed in the system then computation backend has to be `cu117`), and click `Install PyTorch`.
+- Go to `PyTorch Util` module, select the `Computation backend` that matches the system CUDA version, and click `Install PyTorch`.
+The CUDA computational backend name has the format `cuNNN`, where _NNN_ corresponds to the CUDA major+minor version.
+For example, CUDA 11.7 backend name is `cu117`.

 ### Face segment is inaccurate